Location: Mississauga, Ontario

 Certification level: Gold

-Per cent of overall diversion achieved: 93.59 per cent
+Overall diversion achieved: 94.63 per cent 2018-2019

 Certification date: October 2017

-When Richard (“Doc”) and Amelia Farmer founded business supplies provider Cintas in 1929, the Great Depression was just beginning and they were out of work.
-Doc Farmer came up with a plan to collect, launder and reuse soiled shop rags from local factories, a simple green idea that started a rich heritage of environmentally sustainable practices still continuing nearly a century later.
+When Richard (“Doc”) and Amelia Farmer founded business supplies provider Cintas in 1929, the Great Depression was just beginning, and they were out of work.
+Doc Farmer came up with a plan to collect, launder and reuse soiled shop rags from local factories, a simple green idea that started a rich heritage of environmentally sustainable practices continuing nearly a century later.